Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Bipolar disorders with manic and depressive phases.

-Personality disorders, such as borderline syndrome.
+Personality disorders, e.g., Borderline syndrome.

 Chronic sleep disorders leading to severe exhaustion.